Publisher: Warner Bros. Interactive Entertainment

 The story continues off from the last game where Joker is infected with the Titan virus but also infects Batman.
 He is rushing to get a cure, but if Joker dies then so does Batman.
 The story has a satisfying ending and plays out like a great comic book would.
 As you go through the main story you run into new faces in this series such as Penguin, Catwoman, Mr. Freeze, Clayface, and Dr. Hugo Strange.
 All the characters in the game are excellent portrayals of their comic book form, and every character is masterfully voiced.
 Mark Hamel does an amazing job as The Joker (he has since said that this was his last role as the Clown Prince).
 You truly feel like you are in a comic book, and this is probably the best comic game made so far.

 Exploration is upgraded tenfold here with a large open area to explore.
 As the name implies, you are in a city where hundreds of criminals, kingpins, and thugs were thrown into to kill each other off.
 It just so happens Batman’s cure is in here along with Joker.
-The game may seem smaller than Asylum, but there are less interior areas and more outdoor areas, but this does become an issue.
-There seems to be less to do with the main story because there are less epic set pieces, and a lot of the game is filled with getting from point A to B. Sure it’s fun using your grapple hook to swing around the city like Spider-Man (I know, wrong universe).
-You can use your cape to glide around town and do some pretty tricky maneuvers like jumping off walls, dive bombing, and then pulling up and weaving around corners.
-Hell, they even give you some physical challenges based on this enhanced and well put together exploration system.
+The game may seem smaller than Asylum, but there are fewer interior areas and more outdoor areas, but this does become an issue.
+There seems to be less to do with the main story because there are fewer epic set pieces, and a lot of the game is filled with getting from point A to B. Sure it’s fun using your grapple hook to swing around the city like Spider-Man (I know, wrong universe).
+You can use your cape to glide around town and do some pretty tricky maneuvers like jumping off walls, dive-bombing, and then pulling up and weaving around corners.
+Hell, they even give you some physical challenges based on this enhanced and well-put-together exploration system.

 The visuals are also stunning even in DirectX 9.
 High-resolution textures, awesome lighting effects, and a dark moody atmosphere that makes you feel like you are in the Batman universe.
 If you have the monster rig (at least an ATI 6xxx series card is needed for high FPS) you can run the game in DirectX 11, but it is extremely tessellation heavy, and probably the most advanced use of the technology since Crysis 2.
 Even my rig had FPS drops in the single digits sometimes.